jaykhan-dev/nuxt-portfolio/content/blog/automated-slider.md

   height: 300px;
   border: solid 1px black;
   border-radius:10px;
-  overflow: none;
-  display: flex; /* This will put the slides next to each other */ }
+  display: flex; /* This will put the slides next to each other */
+  overflow: hidden; /* This rule is disabled in the codepen and once you read through the article you will find out why. */ }

 .slide {
   height: 100%;
   border: solid 1px red;
   transition: all .5s ease; /* This is important to display a smooth transition vs a quick jump of the slides */
   position: absolute; /* This is critical!
-The animation will not work without it */ }
+The animation will not work without it.
+CSS properties like left, right, top, bottom only work with elements with this property */
+}
 ```